Italian playing cards: French-suited decks

-Lombarde, Genovesi, Toscane and Piemontesi
+Lombarde (Milanesi), Genovesi, Toscane and Piemontesi

 The regional styles of north-western Italy use the French suits of Hearts (cuori), Diamonds (quadri, literally "squares"), Spades (picche, "pikes") and Clubs (fiori, literally "flowers").

-They differ from French or international standard decks in that they generally don't have numbered side pips, and have characteristic court card designs for the King (re or regio), Queen (donna) and Knave (Gobbo or Fante).
+They differ from French or international standard decks in that they generally lack numbered side pips, and have characteristic court card designs for the King (re or regio), Queen (donna) and Knave (Gobbo or Fante).

 Toscane and Fiorentine playing cards feature single-headed court cards featuring a full portrait, whereas the other three styles feature double-headed court cards.
 The Kings are distinguished from the Jacks by the crowns.
 Fiorentine cards come in packs of 40, measure 101 x 67 mm and have a more detailed design.
 Meanwhile the Toscane cards are similar but smaller, measuring just 88 x 58 mm.
 There was an old Toscane pattern which was distinguished by its uncrowned Queens, less ornate clothing on the courts and Kings holding short sceptres or batons.

 Piemontese Ace cards feature a decorative wreath around the suit symbol - originally this was absent on the Ace of Hearts, but modern decks increasingly include the wreath on all four Aces.

-The Genovesi deck (sometimes referred to as the Belgian-Genoese Deck) is spread the northern Italian town of Genoa and the surrounding region of Liguria.
-It is strongly similar to the Belgian Deck, though lacking corner indices, and reminiscent of the french portrait officiel, the only difference being the choice of colour on the portraits.
-It was designed initially as an export version of the standard french pattern in the Spanish Netherlands.
+The Genovesi deck (sometimes called the Belgian-Genoese Deck) is used in the northern Italian town of Genoa and the surrounding region of Liguria.
+It is strongly similar to the Belgian Deck, though lacking corner indices, and reminiscent of the French portrait officiel, the only difference being the choice of colour on the portraits.
+It was designed initially as an export version of the standard French pattern in the Spanish Netherlands.

+Nuoresi

+Originating from Nuoro, Nuoresi is a 40-card deck with horizontally mirrored face cards.
+Originally made by Solesio and later Dal Negro, which ceased around 1965.
+Distinctions include King of Hearts with a sword and a royal orb and the Jack of Diamonds and the King of Spades wearing armor.
+One hypothesis for the origin of this deck is these cards were brought to Sardinia in the late 19th century.